 - Grains and legumes are great for some, not so great for others.
-When appropriate, I only recommend the gluten free whole grains such as rice, quinoa, buckwheat, millet, amaranth.
+When appropriate, I only recommend the gluten free whole grains such as wild rice, quinoa, buckwheat, millet, amaranth.
 Some feel great without grains; others need more carb to feel good and satisfied.
 Legumes like lentils and beans are excellent sources of phytonutrients and fiber, but some people, especially those with inflammatory digestive issues, have trouble digesting legumes (and grains for that matter).
 If grains and legumes cause bloating, fatigue, or other GI issues, try avoiding them for a few months and then try again.
 Address the root of your GI issues meantime.
 Some people just feel better with minimal or no grains long term, and that’s fine too.

 - Fruit is a great snack, but don’t overdo it.
 A couple pieces daily should suffice.
 The berries and citrus especially offer great benefit.
 I eat fruit most often in smoothies, and I use a berry mix.

 - Add in as many super foods as you can: turmeric, avocado, walnuts, chia seeds, garlic & onion, herbs & spices, green tea, fermented foods and drinks (like this coconut water kefir, a favorite of mine for probiotics), dark chocolate, and green vegetable juices, to name a few aside from the typical salmon, kale, blueberries rec.
 Here is my list of the healthiest foods on the planet.